chrisgrieser/nvim-various-textobjs/README.md

 ### Indent Last Paste
 The `lastChange` textobject can be used to indent the last text that was pasted.
-This is useful in languages where indentation is meaningful and thus formatters are not able to automatically indent everything for you, such as Python.
+This is useful in languages such as Python where indentation is meaningful and thus formatters are not able to automatically indent everything for you.

-If you do not use `P` (upwards paste), "shift [p]aste" serves as a great mnemonic.
+If you do not use `P` for upwards paste, "shift [p]aste" serves as a great mnemonic.

 ```lua